nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    3. Test case: `hw 2 h/Math worksheet`<br>
       Expected: No homework is added.
 Error details shown in the status message.

-   4. Other incorrect delete commands to try: Similar to adding homework while all students are shown in list mode.<br>
+   4. Other incorrect homework commands to try: Similar to adding homework while all students are shown in list mode.<br>
       Expected: Similar to previous.

 ### Updating lesson plan of a student